Is Illinois a No Fault State?

 • Modified Comparative Negligence – 50% Rule: There are two types of modified comparative negligence: the 50% rule and the 51% rule.
 As previously stated, Illinois abides by the 51% rule.
 The 50% rule basically works the same way: you can’t receive any financial recovery if you are more than 50% at fault for a crash.
 12 states follow the 50% rule, while 21 states follow the 51% rule.

-• Slight vs. Gross Comparative Negligence: You can receive bodily injury or property damage coverage only if you’re “slightly negligent” compared to the other driver.
+• Slight vs. Gross Comparative Negligence: You can receive bodily injury or property damage coverage only if you’re “slightly negligent” instead of grossly negligent compared to the other driver.

 Proving Fault in a Car Accident in Illinois

 In order to prove who is at fault for a car accident in a personal injury lawsuit, an attorney must prove that a driver was negligent.
-The injured party’s attorney must prove the 4 D’s of negligence, and they are:
+With all types of negligence in Illinois, the injured party’s attorney must prove the 4 D’s of negligence, and they are:

 • Duty of Care: All drivers owe each other a duty of care on the roads.
 In other words, it’s expected for every driver to drive as safely and responsibly as possible.